devfile/devfile-web/apps/landing-page/pages/docs/2.0.0/adding-plugin-component.md

     (typically named `meta.yaml`) using the `reference` attribute, instead of using the `id`.

-    ```yaml {% title="A devfile defining a plug-in with a direct link to the component descriptor" filename="devfile.yaml" %}
+    ```yaml {% title="A devfile defining a plugin with a direct link to the component descriptor" filename="devfile.yaml" %}
     components:
       - name: exec-plugin
         plugin: